Kamakura Day Trip: Shrines, Temples & Street Food!

 Tsurugaoka Hachiman-gū

-The first place we visited was Tsurugaoka Hachiman-gū, a Shinto shrine that was just a short walk from the train station.
+The first place we visited was Tsurugaoka Hachiman-gū, the most important Shinto shrine in Kamakura and thankfully it was just a short walk from the train station.

 The original shrine was built in the year 1063 (yes, almost a thousand years ago!), though, of course, it has been expanded and restored since then.
 This shrine is dedicated to Hachiman, the god of war, and the patron god of samurais.